 By refusing to renew visas for the staff of OHCHR, Israel, is again, applying intimidatory tactics to hinder the work of human rights defenders and obstruct the rule of law.
 Already nine of twelve of OHCHR’s international staff have had to leave the country, including the Head of Office, Mr. James Heenan.
 The remaining three international employees also face having to leave the country if their visas, which are scheduled for renewal soon, do not get renewed.
 Standing in solidarity with the OHCHR, Mr Shawan Jabarin, the General Director of Al-Haq, asserted that “such attacks will not prevent the OHCHR from carrying their role nor will it weaken their pursuit of justice.
 This is yet another disturbing example of how Israel disregards the international legal order and another pressing reason to put an end to Israel’s impunity.”

 Critically, this is becoming standard treatment of individuals and organisations which continue to advocate for human rights and international accountability.
-In November 2019, Omar Shakir, the Israel and Palestine Director of Human Rights Watch, was by Israel, which had revoked his work permit in May 2018.
-Similarly, for the past 12 years Israel has the entry of UN Special Rapporteurs on the situation of human rights in the Palestinian territory occupied since 1967 to the occupied Palestinian territory.
-This policy significantly obstructs the work of the , which includes investigating Israel’s violations of international law, receiving communications from civil society, and hearing witnesses testimony.
-Other UN-established investigative bodies such as the and the have been similarly prevented from entering the OPT.
+In November 2019, Omar Shakir, the Israel and Palestine Director of Human Rights Watch, was deported by Israel, which had revoked his work permit in May 2018.
+Similarly, for the past 12 years Israel has prevented the entry of UN Special Rapporteurs on the situation of human rights in the Palestinian territory occupied since 1967 to the occupied Palestinian territory.
+This policy significantly obstructs the work of the mandate, which includes investigating Israel’s violations of international law, receiving communications from civil society, and hearing witnesses testimony.
+Other UN-established investigative bodies such as the 2012 UN Fact-finding Mission on Israeli settlements and the UN Independent Commission on Inquiry on Gaza in 2014 have been similarly prevented from entering the OPT.

 Al-Haq condemns the punitive actions taken against the staff of the OHCHR for merely applying international law standards, ensuring the protection of human rights, and promoting corporate accountability in line with international law.
 Al-Haq also stresses the broader context of continual attacks on Palestinian, Israeli, and international human rights activists, including UN agencies and staff, concomitant with the ongoing systematic violations of human rights under the occupation.
 Against this intensification of attacks against the very framework of human rights law, Al-Haq reasserts the urgent necessity of bringing an end to Israel’s culture of impunity.